-If you’re feeling a bit sluggish since the recent switch from Daylight Savings Time back to Eastern Standard Time, you might want to take a closer look at your sleep/wake cycle.
+If you’re feeling a bit sluggish during the day, you might want to take a closer look at your sleep/wake cycle.

 Such guides include core body temperature, melatonin secretion, cortisol levels, and oxidative reactions within the body; but the most influential guide is the sun: The sunrise, sunset, amount of light and amount of dark we feel.
 Humans, animals, plants, and even bacteria have these circadian rhythms.